LibreriadeSatoshi/the-bitdevs-playbook-spanish-version/07-guide-for-sponsors/04-partnering-for-long-term-impact.md

 - Share recommendations for alternative support sources.
 - Help preserve continuity by transferring knowledge, contacts, or tools.

-> This ensures the location remains active and respected even after funding shifts.
+> **Note**: This ensures the location remains active and respected even after funding shifts.

 Sponsors play a key enabling role in the growth and sustainability of BitDevs locations, not by directing them, but by empowering independence, accountability, and shared learning.
 Clear communication, transparency, and respect for community autonomy make sponsorship a partnership that drives lasting impact.